 Anglicare WA is working with the WA Government to trial a new approach to supporting young people aged 18-21 as they transition out of State care.

 - Young people leaving out-of-home care experience higher rates of homelessness (35%) and unemployment (29%) than other young people.1

-- The current rate of Newstart and Youth Allowance is inadequate, at $40 a day, to cover food, rent, transportation and all other expenses.
+- The current rate of JobSeeker and Youth Allowance is inadequate, at $40 a day, to cover food, rent, transportation and all other expenses.

 - Young people have limited employment options.
-The unemployment rate for young people is 14.5%, compared to the overall rate.
+The unemployment rate for young people is much higher compared to the overall rate.
 In addition, young people's employment opportunities have been disproportionately affected by the Coronavirus (COVID-19) pandemic.

 - 1 in 4 young people are experiencing a mental health condition.

 - Young people are provided with few opportunities to engage in discussions about their economic, social and environmental futures and seldom given chances to express their preferences outside of adult-dominated institutions.